 Before 1949, Chinese society, especially university education in China under the Republic of China, enjoyed intellectual freedom under the stewardship of Sun Yat-sen, the Beiyang government, and Chiang Kai-shek.

-There were three noteworthy types of Chinese universities during the Republic of China.
+There were three noteworthy types of Chinese universities in the Republic of China.
 The first type was government-sponsored universities, such as Peking University and Central University.
 The second was universities run by Western missionaries, such as Yanjing University, Saint John University, and Soochow University, and finally, the third type was the private universities run by private Chinese educators, such as Fudan University in Shanghai, The Great China University, and Nankai University in Tianjin.

 The planners of the third type of university were Chinese with Western-style cultural backgrounds.
 Ma Xiangbo, the founder of Fudan University, had been a Catholic for years.
 Zhang Boling, the founder of Nankai University, studied education at Columbia University in the U.S.